“How-to Books” and Teaching Books

 The Epistle to the Hebrews dips deeply into the “well” of Old Testament history.
 It makes seven comparisons between the Person of Jesus Christ and various important Old Testament Persons, Practices, or Things.
 And in every case, it proves Jesus to be superior in every way.

 Jesus is Better

 The theme of this epistle is “Jesus is better.”
 The writer lists seven supremacies of Christ, showing His superiority over:

 - The Old Covenant

-    Because it deals with Old Testament truth, it is easy for us to misunderstand.
+Because it deals with Old Testament truth, it is easy for us, as Gentile believers, to misunderstand.
 We need to pay careful attention, to see what it actually says, and not misunderstand.
 As we learn what the book actually teaches, it becomes a source of deep delight, satisfaction, security, and peace.

 Finally, to the believers, the Writer offers about forty exhortations, encouraging them to live out their faith in Full Obedience to Christ.
 The book of Hebrews is a total blessing to study.
 I trust that this book will help others to more deeply appreciate God’s Word.
 It is a powerful book, and well worth studying.